hoangduytran/blender-manual/manual/modeling/meshes/editing/vertex/connect_vertex_pairs.rst

           Resulting face pair.

-The main difference between this tool and :doc:`/modeling/meshes/editing/vertex/connect_vertex_path` is that this tool ignores the selection order and connects all selected vertices that share a face.
+The main difference between this operator and :doc:`/modeling/meshes/editing/vertex/connect_vertex_path` is that this operator ignores the selection order and connects all selected vertices that share a face.